What is dementia and how does it affect you?

 In Oriental Remedies Group, we have more than 10 certified bi-lingual TCM Physicians.
 Each of them has been trained in Nanyang Technological University (Singapore) and China for a minimum of 5-8 years, in both Biomedical Science and TCM before being certified to practice in Singapore.
 Specifically, we have Physician Lee who specializes in treating Stroke and Dementia patients, on top of excelling at bone setting.

 Dementia is a problem that plagues much of our silver generation.
 Not only does it severely affect the quality of life of the person suffering from dementia, but this issue also has a negative impact on the caregivers who may suffer from large amounts of stress from taking care of dementia patients.
 As the issue progresses, there are further implications on the physical and mental health of both parties as well.
 It is therefore important to seek the necessary treatments to improve cognitive functions and prevent the condition from worsening, as well as to actively lookout for early signs of dementia to nip it in the bud.
-The fight against dementia will be a long daunting one, but by combining our expertise with Traditional Chinese Medicine Treatments and Modern Integrative Therapies, we strive to provide the best care possible in your journey with us.
+The fight against dementia will be a long daunting one, but by combining our expertise with Traditional Chinese Medicine Treatments and Technology-Enhanced Therapies, we strive to provide the best care possible in your journey with us.

 Please contact us at +65 8142 2163 for a personalized consultation.